Borys Gudziak

-Borys Gudziak (born 24 November 1960) is the current Metropolitan-Archbishop of the Ukrainian Catholic Archeparchy of Philadelphia.
+Borys Andrij Gudziak (born 24 November 1960) is an American prelate of the Catholic Church serving, since 2019, as the Metropolitan-Archbishop of the Ukrainian Catholic Archeparchy of Philadelphia.
 He founded the Institute of Church History and served as the rector and president of the Ukrainian Catholic University.
-He was previously ordained as a priest, and later a bishop.
 Gudziak has authored and edited several books on church history, theology, modern church life, and higher education reforms.

 Early life and education

 Gudziak was born in Syracuse, New York, United States.
 His parents, both Ukrainian Greek Catholics, were World War II refugees.
-They come to New York from western Ukraine via Austria and Germany in 1949 and 1950.
+They came to New York from western Ukraine via Austria and Germany in 1949 and 1950.
 After completing his pre-university studies at Christian Brothers Academy, he graduated from Syracuse University, obtaining a dual degree in philosophy and biology in 1980.
 He entered the College of Saint Sophia in Rome where, as a student of the Lviv Archeparchy under Cardinal Josyf Slipyj, he attended the Pontifical Urban University.
 In 1983 he graduated in theology and began doctoral studies in an interdepartmental program of Slavic and Byzantine Cultural History at Harvard University, where he received his Ph.D. in 1992.
 His thesis, Crisis and Reform: The Kyivan Metropolitanate, the Patriarchate of Constantinople, and the Genesis of the Union of Brest, was published by the Harvard Ukrainian Research Institute in 1998.

 From October 1994 until July 1995 he attended the Pontifical Oriental Institute, examining in particular the synthesis of neopatristic Orthodox theologian Georges Florovsky and receiving licentiate in Eastern Christian Studies.